My blog posts likely contain affiliate links, including for the Amazon Associates program.

 The 85 rooms at the property are nice by Alaska standards, and have outdoor touches without feeling rustic.
 While not in your room, you can take a Ranger-led walk in the woods on the property, or head the four miles down the highway to the park Visitor Center.

 The word is out: Homer’s on travelers’ radars now!
 (Honestly I get so many requests for Homer advice!)
-Luckily, there are lots of great properties in the Homer Area, though my most-recommended option is Land’s End Resort, out on the end of the Homer Spit.
+Luckily, there are lots of great properties in the Homer Area, though my most-recommended option is where I stayed during my August 2022 trip: the Ocean House Inn.

 Juneau: The Alaskan Hotel & Bar

 As the capital city of Alaska, you’d expect Juneau to have a lot of good accommodation options – and they do – but the one I recommend as the best is The Alaskan Hotel & Bar.
 It isn’t that The Alaskan Hotel has the nicest rooms (they’re nice, but rather dated), but instead that it’s got a great location and tons of history.